Please direct any questions about this Policy to the CT Policy forum: ct-policy@chromium.org

 When a website’s TLS certificate is validated in modern versions of Chrome, it is evaluated for compliance against the Chrome CT Policy, except in rare circumstances where certain enterprise policies are set by an administrator.
 Certificates that are accompanied by SCTs that satisfy this Policy are said to be CT Compliant.

-CT Compliance is achieved by a certificate and set of accompanying SCTs meeting a set of technical requirements enforced by the Chrome browser during certificate validation, which are defined in this Policy.
+CT Compliance is achieved by a certificate and set of accompanying SCTs by meeting a set of technical requirements enforced by the Chrome browser during certificate validation, which are defined in this Policy.
 The issuance of certificates that are not CT compliant is not considered mis-issuance or a violation of Chrome’s root program; such certificates will simply fail to validate in CT-enforcing versions of Chrome.

 CT Compliance in Chrome is determined by evaluating SCTs from CT Logs and ensuring that these Logs are in the correct state(s) at time of check.
 The set of possible states a CT Log can be in is: